tairenfd/audiodotturn/README.rst

 Once copied rename the config file to adt_config.json and change any desired settings, if the config warning is no longer showing up, then your new config has loaded properly.

+A config can also be set at runtime with the `-c` flag

 Dependencies
 ============